The Healthiest Ways to Mend a Broken Heart

 Healthy Ways to Heal a Broken Heart

 The first role of thumb in your journey to recovery is to remember that one simple thing we’ve already discussed – you are not alone.
 You are not the first person to go through a break up and you certainly won’t be the last.
-Brad and Jen, Charles and Diana, Jude and Sienna – they’ve all been just where you are now, in ‘heartbreak hotel’.
 As lonely as you may feel right now, don’t let your pain isolate you or make you feel alone.
 If nothing else connects humanity, the pain of a broken heart certainly does.
 From America to Zambia – I can guarantee we all feel the same when it comes to being dumped!
-If nothing else can be achieved from your grief, let it be a reminder of your humanness and connectedness to the rest of mankind.
-Talk to other people about how you are feeling, they may be able to offer you some wise advice on mending a broken heart or if not, at least offer you some comfort.
+If nothing else can be achieved from your grief, let it be a reminder of your humanity and connected-ness to the rest of mankind.
+Talk to other people about how you are feeling, they may be able to offer you some wise advice on mending a broken heart or, if not, at least offer you some comfort.

 Try to adopt a slightly detached or ‘academic’ attitude towards your situation and your feelings about it.
 In a sense, try to put yourself in the future and imagine vividly a time when you won’t be so raw with emotion, when you will feel happy again.
 This is definitely more difficult to do than the rest of the suggestions we have discussed, but nevertheless important.
 Bear in mind that this is not the same as escaping into denial.
 What I am suggesting is that you simply allow yourself to feel bad, knowing that it is a normal part of life, that it will pass, and that you will emerge from the experience a better, more evolved person.
 Do not over-identify with your feelings and thoughts.
 Do not judge yourself or your ex if you can help it.
 Relationships dissolve for many reasons, and as cliché as it may sound, you two are not together anymore for a reason, one that will only become obvious to you in time.
 Only God and the Universe may be aware of that reason right now.
 But one day there will come a man or woman into your life who will be very glad that you have suffered this break up, because it has meant that you are free to be with them!
 I believe that every failed relationship a person endures teaches them something about relationships in general, and helps them evolve into the kind of person who is ready to be with their life’s true love.
 So, essentially, every break up brings you closer to ‘Mr. or Miss Right’.